The Arf-Kervaire invariant of framed manifolds as an obstruction to embeddability: Cobordism group of immersions and the Arf--Kervaire invariant of stably framed manifolds

 \section{Cobordism group of immersions and the Arf--Kervaire invariant of stably framed manifolds}

 Let us denote the cobordism group of immersions of oriented $n$-manifolds in the codimension 1 by $\Imm^{fr}(n,1)$.
-The class of the regular cobordism of immersion $f: N^n \looparrowright \R^{n+1}$ represents an element of this cobordism group.
+The class of the regular cobordism of immersions $f: N^n \looparrowright \R^{n+1}$ represents an element of this cobordism group.
 The set of these elements is equipped with an equivalence relation of cobordance.

-It follows by the Pontryagin-Thom construction \cite{P}, in the form proposed in \cite{W}, that the group $\Imm^{fr}(n,1)$ is isomorphic to the stable $n$-homotopy group of spheres.
+It follows by the Pontryagin-Thom construction (Pontryagin, 1955), in the form proposed in (Wells, 1966), that the group $\Imm^{fr}(n,1)$ is isomorphic to the stable $n$-homotopy group of spheres.
 First, we describe the Pontryagin-Thom construction.
 A stably framed manifold is a pair $(N^n,\Xi)$ where $N^n$ is a smooth manifold and $\Xi$ is a trivialization of the normal bundle $\nu_N$.
 Namely, $N^n$ is diffeomorphic to a submanifold $M$ in $\R^{n+k}$.
 Then the normal bundle $\nu_N$ is isomorphic to the trivial normal bundle $\nu_M$ and $\Xi$ is the chosen trivialization.
 The word "stably" means that $k>> n$ (in fact $k \ge n+2$ suffices).

 It is convenient to introduce the direct limit $k \to +\infty$.
-The Pontryagin-Thom construction [P, Ch.
-6], gives the map $F:S^{n+k} \to S^k$ as a composition of the standard projection $S^{n+k} \to ME(k)(N^n)$ and the standard map $ME(k)(N^n)) \to S^k$.
-Here $ME(k)(N^n)$ (or $M(N^n)$) denotes the Thom space of the trivial $k$--dimensional bundle.
+The Pontryagin-Thom construction (Pontryagin, 1959; Ch.
+6), gives the map $F:S^{n+k} \to S^k$ as a composition of the standard projection $S^{n+k} \to ME(k)(N^n)$ and the standard map $ME(k)(N^n) \to S^k$.
+Here, $ME(k)(N^n)$ (or $M(N^n)$) denotes the Thom space of the trivial $k$--dimensional bundle.
 This space is homeomorphic to the $k$--fold suspension of $N^n_+ = N^n \cup \{x\}$, where $x$ is a point.
-The base point $pt \in S^k$ is a regular value of the map $F$ and preimage of a small neighbourhood of that point defined the framed manifold $(N^n,\Xi)$, corresponding to the subspace of zero section of $M(N^n)$.
+The base point $pt \in S^k$ is a regular value of the map $F$ and the preimage of a small neighbourhood of that point defines the framed manifold $(N^n,\Xi)$, corresponding to the subspace of zero section of $M(N^n)$.

 The homotopy class $[F] \in \Pi_n$ is well-defined.
-Moreover, if $F' : S^{n+k} \to S^n$ is another map, homotopical to $F$, and the base point $pt$ is also a regular value of $F'$, then can be constructed a framed manifold $(N',\Xi')$ analogously, with a framed cobordism $(W,\Xi_W)$, connecting $(N,\Xi)$ and $(N',\Xi')$.
-Therefore the mapping $[F] \mapsto [(N^n,\Xi)]$ defined the isomorfism between the stable homotopical group of spheres and the cobordism group of stably framed manifolds.
+Moreover, if $F' : S^{n+k} \to S^n$ is another map, which is homotopic to $F$, and the base point $pt$ is also a regular value of $F'$, then it can be constructed a framed manifold $(N',\Xi')$ analogously, with a framed cobordism $(W,\Xi_W)$, connecting $(N,\Xi)$ and $(N',\Xi')$.
+Therefore mapping $[F] \mapsto [(N^n,\Xi)]$ defines an isomorphism between the stable homotopical group of spheres and the cobordism group of stably framed manifolds.